Approval: Connie Lambert-Eckel, Acting Assistant Secretary

 - The regional administrator and DLR administrator will request additional training as capacity is reached impacting the ability of staff to complete training.

 - The regional training plan must include recertification of staff every two years after completion of initial training.

-- Social service specialist staff employed on or after the original date of the policy will enroll in RRL3 through LMS based on capacity.
+- Social service specialist staff employed on or after the original date of the policy will enroll in RRL3 through the WSLC based on capacity.

-- Headquarters staff will enroll in RRL3 through LMS.
+- Headquarters staff will enroll in RRL3 through the WSLC.